Self Contrastive Learning for Session-based Recommendation: Experiments and Results

 \subsection{Alignment and uniformity (RQ2)}

 The substantial improvement in performance achieved by the \scl raises the research question of where these improvements come from (\ref{Q2}).
-In this section, we explore this question from the perspective of alignment of session and item representations and uniformity of item representations.
 Figure \ref{fig:alignment_uniformity} depicts the impact of the proposed \scl method on the alignment and uniformity on \tmall and \diginetica datasets.
 In general, we find that (1) \scl has improved the uniformity of item representations, leading to an improvement in model performance; and (2) a higher loss in alignment $\ell_{\text{align}}$ does not necessarily result in worse performance if the uniformity loss $\ell_{\text{uniform}}$ is improved.
-Below we delve deeper into these two findings and discuss them in more detail.

 \paragraph{\textbf{Better uniformity of item representations brings substantial improvement in performance.}} The sub-figure in the centre of Figure \ref{fig:alignment_uniformity} illustrates how \scl improves the uniformity of item representations of \dhcn and \cotrec on \tmall and \diginetica.
 This is indicated by a lower uniformity loss when \scl is applied.
 The uniformity loss measures the dissimilarity between the item representations themselves and a lower uniformity loss indicates that the item representations are becoming more discriminative and less correlated with each other.
 Specifically, the use of \scl results in a reduction of the uniformity loss of \dhcn from -3.86 to -3.92 on the \tmall dataset, and this improvement is accompanied by an increase in P@10 from 28.65\% to 35.14\%.
-Similarly, the uniformity loss of \cotrec is reduced from -3.82 to -3.87 by applying the \scl on the \tmall dataset, with an improvement in P@10 from 30.44\% to 35.03\%.
-These results suggest that the proposed \scl method is effective in encouraging the item representations to be more distinct from one another, which leads to improved performance.